Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information after coherent splitting

-which is sometimes \tm{conjectured} to be the relaxed prethermalized state in the past \tm{experimental and numerical studies \cite{gring2012relaxation, langen2015experimental, stimming2011dephasing}, at least approximately}.
-The reason is that the Hamiltonian governing the dynamics is not only decoupled in the $\pm$ basis, but it is also decoupled in $A,B$ basis: $\hat{H} = \hat{H}_{\rm TLL}^A + \hat{H}_{\rm TLL}^B$.
+which is often conjectured to be the relaxed prethermalized state in the past theoretical, numerical, and experimental studies \cite{kaminishi2018entanglement, stimming2011dephasing, gring2012relaxation, langen2015experimental}.
+Here we focus specifically on the GGE of the form Eq. \eqref{eq:prethermal_GGE} without ruling out other forms of GGE (with other conserved quantities).
+The state \eqref{eq:prethermal_GGE} cannot be reached under TLL dynamics because the Hamiltonian not only decouples in the $\pm$ basis but it is also decoupled in the $A,B$ basis: $\hat{H} = \hat{H}_{\rm TLL}^A + \hat{H}_{\rm TLL}^B$.
 Consequently, the unitary dynamics generated by $\hat{H}$ must conserve the mutual information (and in general, also entanglement) between subsystem $A$ and subsystem $B$, i.e., $I(A:B, t) = I(A:B, 0)$ for all $t>0$.

 Meanwhile, we can compute the mutual information for GGE states of the form \eqref{eq:prethermal_GGE} as a special case of Eq. \eqref{eq:thermal_mutual_info} with $J = 0$ and $\beta^+\neq \beta^-$.
 We obtain